enowars/enochecker/README.md

 # EnoChecker

-This is the checker lib that shall be used by all checkers in ENOWARS3.
+This is the checker lib that shall be used by all checkers in ENOWARS3 and ENOWARS4.

 For a simple checker, subclass `enochecker.BaseChecker`.
 ```python